mpyne-navy/dsb-report/dsb-report.md

 #### Module exchange requires the establishment of standards of description of function and of degree of testing.

-Recommendations {#rec:29 .unnumbered}
+Recommendations
 ---------------

+<a id="recommendation-2"></a>
-### *Recommendation 29: The Undersecretary of Defense (Acquisition) should develop economic incentives, to be incorporated into standard contracts, to allow contractors to profit from offering modules for reuse, even though built with DoD funds.* {#rec:30 .unnumbered}
+### *Recommendation 29: The Undersecretary of Defense (Acquisition) should develop economic incentives, to be incorporated into standard contracts, to allow contractors to profit from offering modules for reuse, even though built with DoD funds.*

+<a id="recommendation-30"></a>
-### *Recommendation 30: The Undersecretary of Defense (Acquisition) should develop economic incentives, to be incorporated into all cost-plus standard contracts, to encourage contractors to buy modules and use them rather than building new ones.* {#recommendation-30-the-undersecretary-of-defense-acquisition-should-develop-economic-incentives-to-be-incorporated-into-all-cost-plus-standard-contracts-to-encourage-contractors-to-buy-modules-and-use-them-rather-than-building-new-ones. .unnumbered}
+### *Recommendation 30: The Undersecretary of Defense (Acquisition) should develop economic incentives, to be incorporated into all cost-plus standard contracts, to encourage contractors to buy modules and use them rather than building new ones.*

 Acquisition contracts should be structured so that contractors will be motivated to build and sell reusable software, and to buy it.
 Reusable